Blint324/ProOS/README.md

 This will most likely support Windows in the future, however at the moment I'm just a single person writing this, so dont expect ports soon.
 Currently it only works for Linux.
 Requirements:
 - GNU Linux
-- GCC and Python3
+- Python3
-- A lot of programming knowlege.
+- A lot of programming knowlege
 - The termcolor library for Python

 ## Installation